coronadogieo/your-filo-motivator/README.md

 - Generates random motivational quotes in a click of a button
 - Fetches quotes from an external API [[REST API: Filo Motivational Quotes]](https://github.com/coronadogieo/REST-API-filo-quotes-generator).
-- Displays quotes with author name and category

 ## Technologies